meoclark/hello-git/README.md

-# hello-python
+# hello-github
-Just a repository that will show the little projects and exercise i have done with python so far.
+Just a repositor.